BUFFINGTON: Abolishing school taxes for seniors is a pipe dream

 And all of those things are treated differently.
 Raw land, for example, often gets special tax exemptions for agricultural use.
 Those exemptions artificially lower the amount of taxes paid on the land, depending on how it's being used for agricultural purposes (Conservation Use is the largest special exemption for agriculture.)

-Some properties get the ultimate tax break — no taxes.
+Some properties gets the ultimate tax break — no taxes.
 Religious groups and some non-profit organizations are exempt from paying property taxes on certain kinds of property they own.

 •••